Lakemba Nights during Ramadan

 The closest station to the event is Lakemba which remains closed while the T3 Line is upgraded to metro standards.

-Catch trains or metro to Sydenham or Bankstown to connect with frequent Southwest Link bus routes SW1 and SW2 running regularly to and from Lakemba.
+Catch trains or metro to Sydenham or Bankstown to connect with fare free Southwest Link bus routes SW1 and SW2 to and from Lakemba.
+Other regular route buses also make stops on Haldon St. Plan your trip using the Trip Planner.

-Visit the Southwest Link page for more details.
-Plan ahead and allow extra travel time.
+Visit the Southwest Link page for more details on SWL buses.

 Trackwork

-Planned trackwork is taking place on weeknights and weekends during the event, which may affect how you travel.
-Plan ahead at using Trip Planner.
+Planned trackwork is taking place on weeknights and weekends during the event, which may affect how you travel on some lines.

 Southwest Link buses